MatiFiordelli/DevLabs/README.md

 Design Patterns, Design Principles, Methodologies
 1. The Smart and The Dumb: A design pattern that separates logic-heavy "Smart" components from UI-focused "Dumb" components.
+2. Observer: An object (subject) automatically notifies multiple dependent objects (observers) about any changes in its state.
-2. Atomic Design: A methodology for creating scalable UI components by breaking them into atoms, molecules, organisms, templates, and pages.
+3. Atomic Design: A methodology for creating scalable UI components by breaking them into atoms, molecules, organisms, templates, and pages.
-3. DRY Principle (Don't Repeat Yourself): This principle emphasizes reducing repetition of code or logic.
+4. DRY Principle (Don't Repeat Yourself): This principle emphasizes reducing repetition of code or logic.
 Instead of duplicating code, you should abstract it into a single place and reuse it.
 This makes the code more maintainable and reduces the risk of errors.
-4. KISS Principle (Keep It Simple, Silly): This principle advocates for simplicity in design and implementation.
+5. KISS Principle (Keep It Simple, Silly): This principle advocates for simplicity in design and implementation.
 The idea is to avoid unnecessary complexity and keep the code as straightforward as possible.
 Simple solutions are easier to understand, maintain, and debug.
-5. Single Responsibility Principle: This principle states that a class or module should have only one reason to change, meaning it should have only one job or responsibility.
+6. Single Responsibility Principle: This principle states that a class or module should have only one reason to change, meaning it should have only one job or responsibility.
 This makes the code more modular and easier to maintain.
-6. Open/Closed Principle: This principle suggests that software entities (like classes, modules, functions) should be open for extension but closed for modification.
+7. Open/Closed Principle: This principle suggests that software entities (like classes, modules, functions) should be open for extension but closed for modification.
 This means you should be able to add new functionality without changing existing code, typically achieved through inheritance or interfaces.
+8. BEM:naming convention for CSS classes that helps create reusable and maintainable components in web development.

 ##